MarioGomezRamos/THOx/README.md

  - jset: index of JPSET to specify the angular momentum and spin of the scattering states to be computed

-### BELAMBDA namelist: ifbel, uwfgsfile, lambda, jset, emin, emax, nk
+### BELAMBDA namelist: ifbel, uwfgsfile, lambda, jset, emin, emax, nk.
+  - ifbel (T/F): If true, computes B(Elambda) values to discrete and continuum states
+  - uwfgsfile: if defined, filename to read ground state wavefunction.
+Otherwise, use first eigenvalue of first J/Pi set
+  - lambda: multipolarity
+  - jset:  index of JPSET to specify the angular momentum and spin of the final states
+  - emin, emax, nk: Energy grid for continuum dB/dE

 ### REACTION namelist: elab, namep, mp, mt, namet, zt, jt
+ - elab: incident energy (in LAB) of reaction
+ - namep, namet: projectile and target names
+ - mp, mt: projectile and target masses (in atomic units)
+ - zt, jt: target charge and spin.

 ### TRANS namelist: skip, rcc, writeff
 - skip  (T/F): if true, skip calculation of transition potentials